QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Farodet/Farodet.md

   </table>
 </div>

-The Nazene people were originally descended from the ancient [[Farodet]] people, but after settling what is now known as [[Nazavat]], [[Grenneria]], and their proximity to the coast of what is now [[Destrea]], they experienced heavy [[Cirazan]] influence through much of history and even had close relations with the [[Alessan Empire]].
+The Nazene people were originally descended from the ancient [[Farodet]] people, but after settling what is now known as [[Nazavat]], [[Grenneria]], and their proximity to the coast of what is now [[Destrea]], they experienced heavy [[Ciraza]] influence through much of history and even had close relations with the [[Alessan Empire]].
 The Nazene language today has much more in common with Common Alessan than any Farodet language.

 -----
 > [!cite] Author info